 Senate Bill (SB) 350, passed by the California Legislature in 2015 and codified as Public Utilities Code sections 454.51 and 454.52, established the 2030 targets for energy efficiency (EE) and the renewable portfolio standard (RPS).
 In addition, SB 350 requires the California Public Utilities Commission (CPUC) to establish an integrated resource planning process to ensure that load serving entities (LSEs) in the state shape their future energy portfolios to meet California's clean energy goals in a reliable and cost-effective manner.

-On September 10, 2018, Governor Brown signed into law SB 100 that will accelerate the RPS target to 50 percent by 2026 and increases the RPS target to 60 percent by 2030.
-SB 100 also creates a separate state policy that requires 100 percent of all retail sales of electricity to serve end use customers and 100 percent of electricity procured to serve state agencies to come from RPS eligible or zero carbon resources by 2045.
+On September 10, 2018, Governor Brown signed into law SB 100 that accelerates the RPS target to 50 percent by 2026 and increases the RPS target to 60 percent by 2030.
+SB 100 also creates a separate state policy that requires 100 percent of all retail sales of electricity to serve end-use customers and 100 percent of electricity procured to serve state agencies to come from RPS eligible or zero carbon resources by 2045.

 The CPUC IRP process is the primary venue for the implementation of SB 350.
-The CPUC is now in its second IRP cycle.
+The CPUC is now in its third IRP cycle.

-In March 2020, the CPUC issued a decision adopting an optimal resource portfolio, known as the Reference System Portfolio (RSP), for the 2019-20 integrated resource planning cycle intended to meet California's 2030 climate goals for the electric sector, and updated the LSE filing requirements for the 2020 Plans.
+In June 2022, the CPUC issued a decision adopting an optimal resource portfolio, known as the Preferred System Portfolio (PSP), for the 2022 integrated resource planning cycle.
+The decision is intended to meet California's 2030 climate goals and plans for California’s 2035 climate goals for the electric sector.
+It also updated the LSE filing requirements for the 2022 Plans.

-For additional information regarding the 2019-20 IRP process and to view the CPUC's March 2020 decision visit the CPUC's IRP Events and Materials page.
+For additional information regarding the 2022 IRP process at the CPUC, visit the CPUC's IRP Events and Materials page.

 PG&E's IRP consists of a narrative describing: